1. configure + 2. boot the microVM

 SandboxHandle

 A lightweight handle to an existing sandbox (running or stopped).
-Obtained via Sandbox.get() or Sandbox.list().
 Provides status, configuration, and lifecycle control without an active connection to the guest agent.
-Call .start() or .connect() to upgrade to a full Sandbox.
+You cannot exec or fs on a handle; call .start() or .connect() to upgrade to a full Sandbox.

 Property / MethodTypeDescription